maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 # Snakemake AlphaPulldown

 AlphaPulldown is available as a Snakemake pipeline, allowing you to sequentially execute  **(1)** Features and MSA generation, **(2)** Structure prediction, and  **(3)** Results analysis without manual intervention between steps.
-For detailed installation and execution instructions, please refer to the [AlphaPulldownSnakemake](https://github.com/KosinskiLab/AlphaPulldownSnakemake) repository.
+For installation and execution instructions, please refer to the [AlphaPulldownSnakemake](https://github.com/KosinskiLab/AlphaPulldownSnakemake) repository.

 >[!Warning]
 >The Snakemake version of AlphaPulldown differs slightly from the conventional scripts-based AlphaPulldown in terms of input file specifications.

-$\text{\color{red} Write which scripts and modes are not possible to run with the Snakmake, e.g. Alphalink2 }$

 For downstream analysis of SnakeMake-AlphaPulldown results, please refer to this part of the manual: [Downstream analysis](#downstream-analysis).
 <br>